This blog may contain affiliate links. Read our disclosure policy for more info.

 The cable car journey only takes around 4 minutes, and it offers incredible views of Bogota as you zip up to the top.
 Once you’re at the top, you can explore the Catholic sanctuary, walk around the gardens, or visit one of the three restaurants.

 All you have to do is sit back and enjoy the views, and they are quite impressive up there!
-This tour is 1.5 hours and just $25 USD per person, so it’s an easy one to add to your itinerary but well worth it.
+This tour is 1.5 hours and reasonably priced, so it’s an easy one to add to your itinerary that’s well worth it.

 Check out the dozens of 5-star reviews and book this tour before you go here.